crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 echo "\nResult: $remediation\n\n"; // "ban", "captcha" or "bypass"
 ```

+#### Configurations

+Please see the below [Standalone settings](#standalone-settings) paragraph or look at the [Settings example file](../scripts/auto-prepend/settings.example.php) for a description of each available parameter that you can pass to the `configure` method.

 #### The `Standalone` example

 This library includes the [`StandaloneBounce`](../src/StandaloneBounce.php) class.
 You can see that class as a good